uSarvar/Climate-Tashkent/README.md

 # Climate-Tashkent
-Average climatic values and annual totals in Tashkent(Uzbekistan) between 1981 and 2022 years.
+Average climatic values and annual totals in Tashkent(Uzbekistan) between 1981 and 2022 years